funkyrailroad/old-dotfiles/vim/keepers/vim.rst

 Tricks
 ============

+jump to previous position before file was closed
+'"

 How to drop to shell from vim, and return to vim
 :sh, Ctrl+D to kill the shell and go back to vim